Certificate of Sponsorship (COS)

 Within 20 Working Days

-• Organisational changes such as mergers, address changes, or ownership transfers
+• Organisational changes (mergers, address changes, or ownership transfers)

 • Changes to key personnel or contact details